-The value in the Version subfield is the value specified in IETF RFC 791 or IETF RFC 2460.
+The value in the Version subfield is the value specified in IETF RFC 791 or IETF RFC 8200.

 The DSCP subfield contains the value as described in IETF RFC 2474 in the 6 least significant bits.
 The 2 most significant bits are reserved.
+For an IPv6 packet, this corresponds to the Traffic Class subfield of the IPv6 header.

+The Source IP Address and Destination IP Address correspond to the identically named fields of the IPv4 and IPv6 headers.

+The Source Port and Destination Port correspond to the identically named fields of various protocol headers that are encapsulated within an IPv4 or IPv6 packet.

-The Next Header subfield contains the next encapsulated protocol and is compatible with the values specified for the IPv4 Protocol subfield.
-In the presence of options in the IPv6 header, the Next Header subfield specifies the presence of one or more out of six extension headers as defined in IETF RFC 2460.
+The Next Header subfield contains the next encapsulated protocol which is either the value specified in the IPv4 header’s Protocol field or the value in the Next Header field of the IPv6 header.
+In the presence of options in the IPv6 header, the Next Header field specifies the presence of one or more extension headers as registered in [B60a] and defined by the corresponding IETF RFCs.

 TGm editor: within TGmd D2.1, replace all references of “IETF RFC 2460” with “IETF RFC8200”